PavanRangani/docs/docs/prd/tax/entity-status.md

   - In pending column, showing the total of both `Pending` and `Overdue` component.
 - Downloaded File name: `{legal-entity-name(First+Last)}-{selected year}-entity status-report.pdf`.
 - Show proper message when no records available in the whole report.
+  - If there isn't any record available in any section, that section won't be shown.

 ### UI Rule